What is chickenpox?

 Can adults get chickenpox?

 When children get chickenpox, their bodies fight the illness by making a substance called antibodies.
 The antibodies fight the virus and help the body get well.
-These antibodies stay in the body throughout an adult's life.
+These antibodies stay in your body throughout your life.
 If an adult comes in contact with the virus, the antibodies are there to fight the germ.

 What are shingles?

-Shingles also looks like a rash of small bumps.
-It can be painful and can take longer to heal.
-Shingles will usually go away on its own in a week or two.
+Shingles is also called herpes zoster, but it’s not the same as genital herpes.
+Like chickenpox, it looks like a rash made up of small bumps.
+Shingles can be painful and can take a while to heal.
+It will usually go away on its own in a week or two.
+There are vaccines to prevent shingles.
+Talk to your healthcare provider to see which one is right for you.

 When should you call your healthcare provider if your child has chickenpox?